What is addiction?

 Why do people get addicted?

 People look at addicts and don’t understand why they would want to endure such suffering.

-However, addiction makes sense because it’s a way of dealing with stress.
-It’s a coping mechanism, a natural response of not knowing how to deal with stress.
+However, addiction makes sense once you start seeing it as a way of dealing with stress.
+Addiction is a coping mechanism, a natural response to not knowing how to deal with stress.